syoder821/MechaCar_Statistical_Analysis/README.md

 # Deliverable 4: Study Designed to Compare the MechaCar Vehicles Performance versus Competition
 The goal of the study is to determine if the fuel efficiency, price, safety rating, and horsepower for the MechaCar out performs the competition.
 These parameters are believed to be important buying criteria for customers.
 A statistitcal analysis of these four parameters will be performed to determine how well the MechCar compares versus the competition.
 The results can be used to focus and support marketing material for the MechaCar on the advantages discovered.

 The vehicle class for comparison is the Sedan.
-The metrics of fuel efficiency, price, safety rating, and horsepower is collected for latest competitors models and compared versus the MechaChar data.
+The metrics of fuel efficiency, price, safety rating, and horsepower are collected for latest competitors models and compared versus the MechaChar data.
 Metrics:
 1. Fuel Efficiency
 2. Price
 3. Safety Rating